 Organizing a Team

-This being said, the people communicating outwardly with your lodge will need to find some way to communicate internally to collaborate on content creation.
-At the national level, multiple tools are used to help facilitate this internal communication.
+First off, the people communicating outwardly with your lodge will need to find some way to communicate internally to collaborate on content creation.
+Multiple tools can be used to help facilitate this internal communication.
+All youth protection policies still apply in an online environment.
+Scouting America maintains resources to help you remain compliant with these policies in online settings.

-If your team is organized into sub-teams that specialize in different areas such as social media, written content, or photography, then Slack could be a valuable tool for you.
-Slack is a channel-based communication platform that organizes members into topic specific chat rooms or channels with only those people who work in a given area.
+The most common tool for this use is Slack.
+If your team is organized into sub-teams, then Slack could be a valuable tool for you.
+Slack is a channel-based communication platform that organizes members into topic-specific chat rooms or channels with only those people who work in a given area.

 For example, if you are a member who handles only written content, you would be in channels relating to the whole team for things like announcements or discussions, and a part of any channel relating to written content.
 The youth or adult overseeing the team would be in every channel for the group, so they know what is going on across the team.

-Slack is a tool used frequently across the Order of the Arrow, but other tools exist that fulfill a similar role.
-Ryver, Microsoft Teams, GroupMe and RocketChat are all alternatives with their own strengths and weaknesses that make them better or worse fits for your team.
+While Slack is the most frequently used tool across the OA, other tools exist that fulfill a similar role.
+GroupMe, RocketChat, and WhatsApp are all alternatives with their own strengths and weaknesses that make them better or worse fits for your team.
 Compare them with one another to see which one will work for you.
+Again, youth protection policies still apply!

 Project Management Software